Short version: please sign the petition at https://tinyurl.com/rbnature and share it!

 How to sign the petition

-- Much simpler to support is the identical motion on WCA’s Action Network https://actionnetwork.org/petitions/ask-redbridge-council-to-declare-a-nature-emergency This has the advantage that the form also allows people to sign up to Wanstead Climate Action at the same time.
+- Simplest to support the motion is on WCA’s Action Network https://actionnetwork.org/petitions/ask-redbridge-council-to-declare-a-nature-emergency This has the advantage that the form also allows people to sign up to Wanstead Climate Action at the same time.
 A short link to send via email or social media is https://tinyurl.com/rbnature.

-- A third site where we put the petition is Change.org.
-That page has more background and attracted over 200 signatures.
+- Another site where we put the identical petition is Change.org.
+That page has more background and attracted over 400 signatures as of January 2026.

 - Sign the paper petition which includes a summary of the motion.
 You can catch us at market day on Wanstead High St or at our Repair Cafés, or One Planet in South Woodford, or at our Monday meetings.
 If you can collect local signatures in your area, we’d be very grateful – just print off copies of the petition sheet, and when completed return them to us or email us.